Goal setting is one of the most important skills taught to athletes in order to help them achieve optimal performance.

-Sport in America eBook, Volume II
+Sport in America, Volume II

 The commitment Muhammed Ali had to his Muslim religion brought him strength and confidence that was not normally found in black athletes of his time.

-Life Span Motor Development 6th Edition eBook With Web Study Guide
+Introduction to Kinesiology 4th Edition eBook With Web Study Guide

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.